12.07% Method holiday accrual calculator | Moorepay

 • Casual / zero-hour contract workers

 In 2022, due to the somewhat controversial Harpur Trust v Brazel case, the 12.07% method was deemed unlawful, which made holiday calculations quite tricky.
 However, to the delight of HR professionals, legislation came into effect in January 2024 to reinstate the 12.07% method.
-This has simplified the holiday calculations for these types of workers, which was particularly beneficial to the hospitality and retail industries.
+This has simplified the holiday calculations for these types of workers, which was particularly beneficial to the hospitality and retail industries who often rely on casual workers.

 Other holiday calculation resources